vnmr/vnmr.github.io/index.md

 <img src="unityhopwindow.png" alt="Unity Hop Window" width="200"/>
 <img src="unityhopwindow2.png" alt="Unity Hop Window" width="200"/>

-For a more dynamic environment, I created an interactive game simulation for hopping robots on asteroid like rocks with orbital gravity in Unity3d.
+For a more dynamic environment, I created an interactive game simulation for hopping robots on asteroids with orbital gravity in Unity3d.

-I'm interested to extend the dynamics and environment models to animal like quadrupeds in generated environments and explore use of Unity3Ds ML-Agents.
+I'm interested to extend the dynamics and environment models to animal like quadrupeds in generated environments and explore use of Unity3d's ML-Agents.

 ### Various Robotics